QiaoSiBo/DPC-MSGATNet/README.md

 Pytorch code for the paper
 ["DPC-MSGATNet: Dual-Path Chain Multi-Scale
-Gated Axial-Transformer Network for Four-chamber View Segmentation in Fetal Echocardiography"], which is submitted to the Complex & Intelligent Systems for a Major Revision.
-We will update this repo when the manuscript is accepted for publication, and then the community can cite and employ our codes and datasets.
+Gated Axial-Transformer Network for Four-chamber View Segmentation in Fetal Echocardiography"], which has been accepted by Complex & Intelligent Systems.